awsdocs/amazon-ec2-user-guide/doc_source/event-policy.md

 1. In the **Cross\-account copy event settings** section, for **Copy snapshots shared by**, enter the source AWS accounts from which you want to copy the shared snapshots\.

 1. For **Snapshot description filter**, enter the required snapshot description using a regular expression\.
 Only snapshots that are shared by the specified sources accounts and that have descriptions that match the specified filter are copied by the policy\.
-For more information, see [Specifying snapshot description filters](#snapshot-descr-filters)\.
+For more information, see [Specify snapshot description filters](#snapshot-descr-filters)\.

 1. For **IAM role**, choose the IAM role that has permissions to perform the snapshot copy action\.
 AWS provides a default role, or you can create a custom IAM role\.